 Where to stay in South Tyrol, Trentino Alto Adige

 Welcome to South Tyrol, an enchanting region in Northern Italy known for its stunning Alpine landscapes, rich cultural heritage, and exquisite culinary scene.
-If you're looking for a unique vacation experience, we have put together a handpicked selection boutique hotels and holiday homes that cater to different tastes and preferences.
+If you're looking for a unique vacation experience, we have put together a handpicked selection of boutique hotels and holiday homes that cater to different tastes and preferences.

-For those who appreciate the finer things in life, South Tyrol boasts an impressive collection of luxury and boutique hotels with beautifully decorated rooms, personalized services, and exceptional amenities that cater to the discerning traveller.
+For those who appreciate the finer things in life, South Tyrol boasts an impressive collection of luxury and boutique hotels with beautifully decorated rooms, personalised services, and exceptional amenities that cater to the discerning traveller.
 Alternatively, if you're looking for a more intimate experience, you might consider a holiday home.
-Take a look at our curated list of romantic holiday flats and homes in local farms, all of which offer a unique experience that will allow you to immerse yourself in the local culture.
+Take a look at our curated list of romantic holiday flats and homes on local farms, all of which offer a unique experience that will allow you to immerse yourself in the local culture.
 No matter what type of accommodation you prefer, South Tyrol has something for everyone.
 From the charming town of Brixen to the picturesque village of Merano, you'll find a wealth of beautiful and authentic places to stay.
 Here are some of the most beautiful and authentic places to stay in South Tyrol.

 South Tyrol and Trentino - Alps, the Dolomites and marvellous landscapes